cybozu-go/moco/docs/design.md

 3. The operator tries to select the master of the cluster only after all members are up and running, and the quorum of the cluster has data.
    - If the quorum of the cluster does not have data, users need to recover the cluster from a backup.
 4. The operator initializes the new blank Pods as new slaves.

+### How to collect metrics for Prometheus

+To avoid unncessary restart when the operator is updated, we prepare external Pods which collect prometheus metrics over network.

+The detail is TBD.

 ### TBD